tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 ## Stronger guarantees

 As people have continually rediscovered over the years, Python is hard to optimize statically.
-Functions like the following, which only do an attribute load, have no hope whatsoever of being optimized:
+Functions like the following, which "only" do an attribute load, have no hope whatsoever of being optimized out of context:

 ```python
 def get_an_attr(o):